 Details for planning your visit to Jonathan Dickinson State Park

 - Elsa Kimbell Environmental Education and Research Center.
-The interpretive center is open 9 a.m. to 5 p.m. seven days a week and has free wifi.
+The interpretive center is open 9 a.m. to 5 p.m. weekends and has free wifi.

-- Canoe and kayak rental: Canoes rent for $18 for two hours and $5 an hour after that.
-Single kayaks are $18 for the first two hours and then $5 an hour.
-Doubles are $23.30 for the first two hours and then $5 an hour.
+- Canoe and kayak rental: Canoes rent for $35 for two hours and $5 an hour after that.
+Single kayaks are $35 for the first two hours and then $5 an hour.
+Doubles are $40 for the first two hours and then $5 an hour.
 Standup paddleboards are $40 for two hours.
-Motor boats are rented for $50 for two hours; $25 each additional hour.
+Motor boats are rented for $60 for two hours; $25 each additional hour.
 (Prices are as of June 2021.)
 Details here.

-- Shuttle service upriver for canoe or kayak rental: You can arrange to be dropped off at Riverbend Park and paddle back to the park.
-It’s $35 for a canoe with two people or $40 for a double kayak.
-Call (561) 746-1466 for more information.
+- Shuttle service upriver for canoe or kayak rental: This service, where are dropped off at Riverbend Park and you paddle back to the park, is only offered by special arrangement.
+Call 561-746-7053 for more information.

-- Bicycle rentals: Bikes rent for $5 an hour or $25 for all day.
+- Bicycle rentals: Bikes rent for $25- $40 an hour and include mountain bikes.
+Details here.

 - Horseback riding at Jonathan Dickinson State Park.
-In winter, an outfitter brings 20 horses from the Smoky Mountains area south to run trail rides every day.
-The one-hour rides through the pine woods are $25.
-There are hand-held riding experiences for youngters for $12 for 15 minutes.
-You cannot reserve rides in advance.
-Call for details: 561-746-1466.
+In winter, an outfitter brings 20 horses from the Smoky Mountains area south to run trail rides and wagon rides every day.
+See info on the website or call for details: 561-746-1466.